Shauryasawant/Simple-Document-Summarization/README.md

 # Tech Stack

-Frontend: Gradio (As this Requires less efforts for making UI.if we are in time bound or want to focus more on implementation)
+Frontend: Gradio (As this Requires less efforts for making UI.
+As if we are in time bound or want to focus more on implementation)

 LLM: Mistral (via mistralai)